hortonworks/cloudbreak-images/README.md

 export AZURE_IMAGE_SKU=7.2
 ```

+> Note: Since Packer is the underlaying technology used to build the Azure images, you can learn more
+> about the environment variables at [Packer > Azure Reference](https://www.packer.io/docs/builders/azure.html#configuration-reference).

 Use the following commands to build Azure images based on the following base operating systems:

 | OS | Command |